transferzero/api-documentation/_docs/collection-details.md

 # UGX mobile collections

-To initiate a UGX mobile collection, please use the following details (phone_number and mobile_provider used below are examples):
+To initiate a UGX mobile collection, please use the following details (`phone_number` used below are examples):

 {% capture data-raw %}
 ```javascript